How much will your construction and architect cost? / by S. Joshua Brincko

 ADDITIONS TO THE GROUND FLOOR: Ground floor (single and double floor) additions are handled very similar to the new construction commentary above if the construction is all new, and there are minimal changes to the existing building.
 Every addition is different in terms of how it affects the structure of the existing building, but the parts of the project that are considered "new" can be estimated according to the formula above.
 The portions of the project that require demolition, retrofitting, or attachment to the existing structure can be estimated according to the commentary below on renovations.
 For design fees, the 10% of construction cost fee described above is also applicable for the new portions of an addition project, but the architect is also required to measure, draw, analyze, and coordinate all aspects of the existing building.
 This takes additional time beyond the new construction formula above, and it varies based on the size and complexity of the existing structure.
 We can usually measure and draw an average sized existing building for around $3000 and up, and this becomes the "blank canvas" for designing and drawing the changes to the existing structure as well as the addition to it.
 Also, most additions are not simply "just additions."
 There's ordinarily some renovations of the existing structure necessary for the addition to function properly.
 These unknowns make estimating costs of renovated areas very difficult.
 Again, refer to the formula below for renovations to estimate the costs of the renovated portions separately from the newly added portions.

 To give you an example of an estimate for an addition, lets consider adding a basic quality 200 square foot, single-floor addition of a family room (without a basement) to an existing residence.
-Due to the lack of economy of scale for small projects, the addition would likely cost around $500 per square foot for basic quality (or more for higher-end quality).
+Due to the lack of economy of scale for small projects, the addition would likely cost around $500 per square foot or more for basic quality (or more for higher-end quality).
 This would be $100,000 to build the addition plus the additional cost of retrofitting the portion of the existing house that connects to it.
 If 100 square feet of space within the existing residence needs tore apart, updated, and put back together, that could cost around $500 per square foot for that portion of the work (which is another $50,000).
 That totals $150,000 in construction cost.
 Also, the construction cost quoted from the builder usually does not include their 15% overhead/profit, insurance, and sales tax which is another 10% in the Seattle area.
 Design fees at around 10% (give or take) would be $10,000 plus another $2500 to measure, draw, analyze the whole house.
 Engineering, permits, and surveys are additional costs as explained above, Also consider unexpected costs for upgrading a heating system.
 If you are adding more space, can your existing furnace keep up with it?
 It is pretty common that a simple addition like this easily exceeds $300,000.

 UPPER FLOOR ADDITIONS: These are among the most tricky projects to design and build because they rely upon being supported by the integrity of the existing building below (and thorough documentation of all of it).
 In almost every case, the existing building is not currently built to support the weight of additional floors, walls, and roofs above.
 By removing an existing roof to make way for new floors, walls, and roofs, the builder must significantly disrupt the existing building from the ground up.
 The existing foundations often need to be upgraded to carry the additional weight of the new addition above.
 Also, the existing walls on the first floor need to be upgraded as well.
 While doing this work, ceilings and walls are often damaged or demolished to enable access to plumbing, electrical, and duct work.
 When an exterior wall is torn apart, it is also required to be insulated to the current energy code standards (which often requires the wall to become thicker to accommodate the mandated amount of insulation).
 Most homes were built before the current requirements of the building codes, so the engineer needs to figure out ways to brace the building from side-to-side motion (lateral forces) such as wind and earthquakes.
 This usually entails adding plywood to the interior or exterior side of existing walls (which requires removal of siding or drywall).
 This also requires attaching the wood components of the walls and floor to the concrete foundations.
 Believe it or not, most older homes are not attached to their foundations - they are simply resting there.
 A simple side-to-side movement of a couple inches could cause the entire house to fall off the foundation causing a total loss.
 Adding an upper floor makes the house top-heavy which compounds this issue.
 People new to upper floor additions usually only consider adding stronger beams to accommodate the extra weight above that pushes down on the existing structure due to gravity, and they are unaware of the implications of lateral force upgrades which often affects areas of the existing house nowhere near the proposed upper floor addition.
 This commentary illustrates the complexity of adding an upper floor, and the ramifications it has on the rest of the building.
-For that reason, upper floor additions should be estimated at $350 per square foot and up for the addition portion, and another $200 per square foot for the areas below (and around) the addition that will need taken apart, protected, retrofitted, and rebuilt.
-The architect will also need to measure, draw, and analyse the entire existing home which is usually $2500 or more depending on the size and complexity of the building, The architect will also need to design, permit, and coordinate the affected areas around the addition.
+For that reason, upper floor additions should be estimated at $400 per square foot and up for the addition portion, and another $200 per square foot (or more) for the areas below (and around) the addition that will need taken apart, protected, retrofitted, and rebuilt.
+The architect will also need to measure, draw, and analyze the entire existing home which is usually $3000 or more depending on the size and complexity of the building, The architect will also need to design, permit, and coordinate the affected areas around the addition.
 Because of the additional coordination, design fees can exceed 10% of the construction cost and approach 15%.
 All of the unknowns with removing a roof and supporting an additional floor on unknown existing conditions makes estimating upper floor additions very difficult.

 To give you an example of estimating an upper floor addition, lets propose adding a basic 200 square foot, upper floor, bedroom addition over an existing single-floor residence with a finished basement, The added portion would cost around $100,000 (at $500 per square foot due to the lack of economy of scale for this small project) plus any costs of rebuilding the first floor (and basement?) below which could easily add an additional $100,000 if those areas cost $500 per square foot to deconstruct, upgrade, and rebuild.
 Also, the construction cost quoted from the builder usually does not include their 15% overhead/profit, insurance, and sales tax which is another 10% in the Seattle area.
 At a construction cost of $200,000, the design fees could be around $20,000.
 It also takes about $3000 and up to measure and draw the existing building.
 High-end and more complex projects could cost even more to design and build.
 Engineering, permits, and surveys are additional costs as explained above.
 Also consider unexpected costs for upgrading a heating system.
 If you are adding more space, can your existing furnace keep up with it?
 It is very common that minor upper floor additions easily exceed $400,000 once all things are considered, and full floor upper additions are commonly double that amount.
 We see builders pricing these out at $800,000 all the time.

 INTERIOR RENOVATIONS (REMODELS): These projects do not add any new space to the home, but they refinish existing space which makes them a little more complicated than a new construction project.
 To refinish existing space, the builder needs to remove walls and/or finishes to access the structure, plumbing, electrical, and duct work.
 As they do this, they need to be careful to protect other parts of the house that are not affected by the work.
 This causes the pace of work to be slower, and retrofitting new finishes into existing ones is also a bit more difficult.
 Occasionally, interior renovations can affect other areas of a home outside of the area of the project if it is necessary to update plumbing or electrical, for example.
-For these reasons, it is advisable to estimate basic interior remodels of non-kitchens and bathrooms at $400 per square foot.
+For these reasons, it is advisable to estimate basic interior remodels of non-kitchens and non-bathrooms at $400 per square foot.
 Kitchens and bathrooms are going to be a bit more since they involve more expensive materials and labor to install tile, counters, cabinets, appliances, fixtures, etc. Design fees also tend to be 10% and up to 15% of the construction cost due to the extra coordination necessary with other parts of the existing building before we can begin designing the proposed changes.
 Integrating proposed changes within existing conditions is a bit more challenging than working with a blank canvas.
 It also usually takes us around $3000 or more to measure and draw the existing house depending on the size and complexity of it.

 If you’d like to learn more about our design process, visit www.josharch.com/process, and if you’d like to get us started on your project with a feasibility report, please visit www.josharch.com/help